 It is possible to book a nonstop flight to this airport from New York, Miami, Toronto, and London, as well as multiple destinations within the Caribbean.
 If you don't live near any of these cities, a connecting flight with a possible layover will be necessary.

-This chart lets you know which airlines are flying non-stop from the U.S. and the places from which they are flying.
-Not all of the options you will see displayed on the internet are logical options so it can be helpful to see which airlines actually fly direct to this airport.
+The following table will tell you which airlines offer flights non-stop from the U.S. as well as the airports they fly from.
+Not all of the flight combinations you will see displayed on the internet make a lot of sense so it can be handy to see a summary of which airlines actually provide direct service to this airport.

 |Miami, FL, USA||MIA||American Airlines|